MetalBunker/Clipformy/README.md

 For now the only way is to clone the repo and compile it, sorry :(
 You'll need Visual Studio 2012.

-I could add a compiled version if I see fit.
+We could add a compiled version if we see fit.

 #### Usage